SESYNC-ci/basic-git-lesson/slides/config.md

 ===

-### New terminology
+### Note on terminology and configuration

-As of October 1, 2020, the default branch of all new repositories created on GitHub is called `main`, where previously it was called `master`.
-We have updated the settings on SESYNC servers so that the default branch for repos created with git or GitLab is called `main`.
-This change promotes the use of inclusive language in the version control world.
-If you are doing this lesson using the SESYNC [RStudio server](https://rstudio.sesync.org) or another SESYNC server, you won't need to take any other action.
+As of October 1, 2020, all new repositories created on GitHub will have a default branch called `main`.
+Previously, the default name was `master`.
+The change was made to promote inclusive language in the version control world.
+SESYNC is planning to update the GitLab server to match this new default.
+However, the git client will still default to `master` if you create a repository locally, unless you configure it as described below.
-However, you should be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
+You should also be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
 {:.notes}